uidu-org/guidu/packages/core/theme/README.md

 # Theme

-The Atlaskit theme framework, helpers and the ADG color palette.
+The Guidu theme framework, helpers and the ADG color palette.

 ## Installation